charleymroberts/workout-tracker/README.md

 1. The ability to select a date on which the exercise was completed (rather than just using today's date as the program currently does).
 2. The ability for users to share their updates with friends also using the same app, perhaps in a newsfeed style area.
 3. The ability to track more details about each workout, such as types of weightlifting exercises and number of sets and reps completed in a weight training workout.
+4. Exploring the feasability of linking with other apps to import exercise data (such as Runmeter) or exporting data to general fitness tracking apps (such as myfitnesspal).

 ## Testing